enchaos/pyractice/README.md

 # pyractice

 ## gz_lianjia
-Learn to use Requests and BeautifulSoup, to get Guangzhou house renting information from lianjia.com.
+Learn to use _Requests_ and _BeautifulSoup_, to get Guangzhou house renting information from lianjia.com.
 The houses information is saved to csv file.

+__Jan 18, 2018__
 It's a really rough version, only basic function is implemented.
 To get different results by district or bedroom number, source code should be modified.
+ex.
+To get 3-bedroom houses in Tianhe district: ```process('tianhe', '3', 'gz.csv')```

+__Jan 29, 2018__
+Add feature to get xiaoqu list from a district, hence make_url function is also modified.
+ex.
+To get 3-bedroom houses in Tianhe district: ```collect_houses('tianhe', '3', 'tianhe_3_bedrooms.csv')```
+To get Xiaoqu list that established within 10 years in Tianhe district: ```collect_xiaoqu('tianhe', 'tianhe_xiaoqu_2008.csv', '<10')```
+Still rough too, considering using args parser.

 ## wp2hexo
 Generate simplest blog posts from Wordpress export xml to Hexo (Markdown) files